jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 - **Validation**: Trial 026 extended the electron–positron attraction on a 51×51×51 lattice for hundreds of ticks, strengthening the data set for deriving the ETM Coulomb constant.
 - **Validation**: Trial 027 repeated the electric force measurement on a larger lattice, providing improved separation data for the ETM Coulomb constant.
 - **Validation**: Trial 034 repeated the electron repulsion experiment on a 51×51×51 lattice for hundreds of ticks.
 A short Codex run on a 21×21×21 grid confirmed repulsion with initial velocities applied once.
 The resulting trajectories will refine the Coulomb constant measurement.
+- **Validation**: Trial 035 extended electron–positron annihilation for hundreds of ticks on a 51×51×51 lattice.
+No collision occurred and energy remained perfectly conserved, confirming stability at larger scales.
+- **Validation**: Trial 036 repeated the energy calculation on a 51×51×51 lattice for hundreds of ticks.
+The electron's energy stayed constant within 0.0001 eV, verifying the calibrated energy function at extended scale.
+- **Validation**: Trial 037 extended photon propagation on a 51×51×51 lattice for hundreds of ticks.
+The photon moved a single step and then remained stationary, confirming that pure ETM rules alone do not sustain propagation without an echo gradient.
+- **Validation**: Trial 038 extended the photon speed test on the same lattice size with a uniform echo gradient.
+The photon advanced one lattice step per tick for hundreds of ticks, demonstrating stable propagation under ETM logic.
+- **Validation**: Trial 039 repeated the photon gradient test on a 51×51×51 lattice.
+With a linear echo-field gradient applied through the new helper method, the photon drifted steadily along the gradient for hundreds of ticks, confirming stable deflection solely from timing rules.

+- **Validation**: Trial 040 extended the photon absorption check on the same lattice size.
+A hydrogen photon coupled to the electron timing pattern with strength ~0.405, exceeding the absorption threshold and confirming the orbital rules at larger scale.
+- **Validation**: Trial 041 repeated the photon emission test with identical parameters.
+The interaction strength again reached 0.405 and emission was allowed, demonstrating symmetry with the absorption criterion.

 ### 4. Magnetic Interaction
 Introduce moving charges and analyze the timing disturbances produced by their motion.